yahyasghayron/nvim-goto-view-laravel/README.md

 - Dynamically detects the Laravel project root.
 - Opens the corresponding Blade view based on the word under the cursor.
-- Designed for use with LunarVim but works with any Neovim configuration.

 ## Installation